ProgressAce/alx-system_engineering-devops/attack_is_the_best_defense/README.md

-# Learning about network security
+# Network security
-### This project uses tcpdump for network sniffing and hydra for brute force dictionary attacks to discover the password of specified test network communications
+### In this project I infiltrate an unencrypted smtp email communication anda local docker container using tcpdump and hydra, respectively.